Aviation Management

 Another career path for aviation mechanics is to work for a maintenance and repair facility.
 These facilities provide maintenance, repair, and overhaul services for aircraft owned by airlines, private companies, and individuals.
 Working for a maintenance and repair facility can offer the opportunity to work on a wide range of aircraft and gain experience with different systems and technologies.

-Some aviation mechanics choose to start their own businesses and work as independent contractors.
-This can offer the flexibility to choose the types of projects you work on and the ability to set your schedule.
+Some aviation mechanics choose to start their own business and work as independent contractors.
+This can offer the flexibility to choose the types of projects you work on and the ability to set your own schedule.
 However, running your own business also comes with the responsibility of finding clients and managing the financial aspects of the business.

 Finally, some aviation mechanics choose to further their education and become aviation maintenance managers or instructors.
-These positions often require additional training and experience but can offer the opportunity to work in a leadership role or share your knowledge and experience with others.
+These positions often require additional training and experience, but can offer the opportunity to work in a leadership role or share your knowledge and experience with others.

 Becoming an aviation mechanic is a rewarding career choice for those with a passion for aircraft and a desire to work in a hands-on, technical field.
 By completing an FAA-approved program of study and obtaining your aviation mechanic certification, you will be well-prepared to start your career in the industry.